Ringdown/ringdown.github.io/thinkpad-l13-yoga.md

 Touchscreens on laptops are a very subjective preference.
 Many people buy a laptop because it has a touchscreen...and then a month later they forget it's there entirely.

-Many people also buy 2-in-1 laptops for college, thinking they will take notes are draw or diagram using their laptop, then they don't and they regret spending the extra money on it.
+Many people also buy 2-in-1 laptops for college, thinking they will take notes or draw or diagram using their laptop, then they don't and they regret spending the extra money on it.

 Personally, I've become an outlier.
 I love the touchscreen and I use it a ton.
 Often I'll find myself using the stylus until the battery runs out (takes three hours, btw) and realize I haven't actually touched the trackpad.